Hunting Mountain Goat

 Thoughts of Kodiak generally conjure up images of a lush island filled with large brown bears and plentiful Sitka black-tailed deer.
 Yet, the Emerald Isle has another, less obvious, hunting opportunity--fantastic mountain goat hunting.

 Hunt areas boundaries and the numbers of drawing permits have changed over the years to reflect population trends and goat movements.
-Currently, over 1,500 applications are received during the annual winter drawing lottery for less than 500 goat hunting permits distributed in 9 separate hunting areas.
-The chance of being drawn varies from less than 8% for road accessible areas to greater than 50% for more remote areas.
-If the department does not reach our harvest goals during the drawing hunts, we may authorize a registration hunt later in the year.
-When harvest limits are reached, areas are closed by Emergency Order.
+Currently, over 5,500 applications are received during the annual winter drawing lottery for less than 500 goat hunting permits distributed in 7 separate drawing areas.
+The chance of being drawn varies from less than 2% for road accessible areas to greater than 5% for more remote areas.
+The southern portion of Kodiak Island is currently a registration hunt (RG480) in which the season runs from August 20th – March 20th and currently has a 2 goat bag limit.
+Registration hunts may occur in the northern hunt areas if the harvest goals have not been met during the drawing hunts.
+When harvest limits are reached, areas may be closed by Emergency Order.

 Kodiak's goats are comparable in size to their relatives on the Kenai Peninsula, but movements into virgin habitat may result in faster growth rates.
 In the fall of 2000, a hunter killed a Kodiak goat with horns that were 10 1/4" long and had 5 1/2" bases, large enough to be included in the B&C record book.
 Undoubtedly there are bigger ones still out there…